KJ Tait

 Flexible demand response and controls is a new introduction whereby a weighted point system is now being introduced for controls on HVAC and electric based plant, battery storage and EV charging.

-Consistency Across Schemes: BREEAM V7 aims to harmonise metrics across its various schemes, including New Construction, In-Use, Refurbishment, and Fit-Out.
+Consistency Across Schemes: BREEAM Version 7 aims to harmonise metrics across its various schemes, including New Construction, In-Use, Refurbishment, and Fit-Out.
 This consistency allows for more accurate measurement and comparison of carbon performance across different types of buildings and projects.

 Enhanced Performance Focus: The new version shifts more focus towards the actual performance of buildings rather than just the processes used to create them.
 This includes more rigorous post-occupancy evaluations and performance monitoring to ensure buildings deliver on their sustainability promises.

-How KJ Tait is Adapting to BREEAM V7
+How KJ Tait is Adapting to BREEAM Version 7

 In conclusion, BREEAM Version 7 represents a significant step forward in the pursuit of sustainable building practices.
 At KJ Tait, we are excited about these changes and are ready to embrace the new standards to help our clients achieve their sustainability goals.